 Any changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
 To assure continued compliance, for example, use only shielded interface cables when connecting to computer or peripheral devices.